 This guide will walk you through everything you need to know about the latest Nexus 5X Android 8.0 Oreo update.

-The October Nexus 5X Android Oreo update is a security update for the former flagship.
-Instead of new features and enhancements, the October Android 8.0 build is focused on protecting you and the data you store on your Nexus 5X.
+The November Nexus 5X Android Oreo update is a security update for the former flagship.
+Unlike the Nexus 5X Android 8.1 update, Google’s November Android 8.0 build is focused on protecting you and your device.

 So far, battery life is holding up.
 We haven't noticed any abnormal drain when using the phone and when it's in standby.
 It's keeping a solid charge.